theo-armour/pages/13-technology-applied-sciences/computing-ai-artificial-intelligence/0-ai-journal.md

 * Go to online OneDrive and upload new folder
 * Share with uHale app

+## 2024-10-26

+A group of fashionable mature men sitting together at a table at "Les Deaux Magots", cafe on the Boulevard St Germain in Paris.
+After a while, the men change into robots

+a miniature village that is a picturesque Halloween scene with haunted houses, a full moon, ghosts, pumpkins and black cats

+in the style of Eugene Atget

+App: Kaiber.ai

+Prompt: A group of mature male techies.
+They all start as ((normal human beings)).
+They all morph and transform (((gradually into robots))).
+They sit together at "Les Deaux Magots"#, cafe on the Boulevard St Germain in Paris.

+in the style of photo render, (conceptual render:1.3), glowing implausibly, interesting colors, conceptual environment, (glowing:1.3), subsurface scattering, particles

+A group of mature techies.
+They start as human beings and gradually transform into robots.
+They sit at a table at "Deaux Magots", cafe on the Boulevard St Germain in Paris.

+A group of mature techies discussing issues relating to ai developments in robotics.
+They are sitting at a table at "Deaux Magots", the cafe on the Boulevard St Germain in Paris.
+They are transforming into cyborgs as they talk.

+##  2024-10-25

+A group of mature techies discussing issues relating to ai developments in robotics.
+They are sitting at a table at "Deaux Magots", the cafe on the Boulevard St Germain in Paris.

+In the style of:

+Retro-Futuristic Art Nouveau
+Blend the classic Art Nouveau style of 1900s Paris with modern tech elements Flowing, organic lines characteristic of Mucha mixed with holographic displays and robotic elements Muted teals and golds with pops of neon

+Neo-Digital Impressionism

+Inspired by the French Impressionists who frequented Les Deux Magots Pixelated brushstrokes reminiscent of digital static Capture the café's warm lighting mixing with the glow of devices Soft focus on the background Parisian architecture

+Cyberpunk Realism

+Detailed architectural accuracy of Les Deux Magots
+Add subtle tech elements like AR glasses, holographic projections High contrast lighting between warm café lights and cool tech glows Keep the iconic green awning but add subtle neon reflections

+Modern Day Edward Hopper

+Capture the contemplative mood of Hopper's café scenes Sharp shadows and dramatic lighting
+Focus on the isolation/connection dynamic between tech-focused individuals Maintain the café's authentic period details while incorporating modern elements

+Blade Runner Meets Toulouse-Lautrec

+Combine the sketchy, energetic style of Toulouse-Lautrec's café scenes Add cyberpunk lighting and tech elements
+Keep the classic Parisian café furniture and architecture Use a limited color palette with strategic neon accents

+Would you like me to elaborate on any of these styles or suggest some additional approaches?
+CopyRetryClaude can make mistakes.
+Please double-check responses.

 ## 2024-10-24

 View from inside the cab of the engine of a model train running down the track through a miniature village that is a picturesque Halloween scene with haunted houses, a full moon, ghosts, pumpkins and black cats